kerolzeeq/learning-bootstrap/README.md

 - Added the random player selection using a bit of PHP and Js.
 Here's what I have so far.
 ![alt text](https://github.com/kerolzeeq/learning-bootstrap/blob/main/player.JPG?raw=true)

+Sad Notes : United lost to Sevilla this repo was created :')